ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog ==
+= 3.14.1 =
+* 24.05.2013
+* Bug, which prevented the correct use of WordPress nonces on some installations (Windows), is fixed;
+* DIRECTORY_SEPARATOR constant used in path to User Role Editor CSS file was empty on some installations (Windows).
+Constant DIRECTORY_SEPARATOR is excluded from the plugin code;
+* User capabilities page: roles checkboxes are excluded from 'Select All', 'Unselect All', 'Inverse' operations.
+Only capabilities checkboxes are processed.
+* Turkish [Muhammed YILDIRIM](http://ben.muhammed.im) translation is updated.

 = 3.14 =
 * 17.05.2013
 * Interface update: role/capability add/remove stuff was removed from the page.
 Plugin has toolbar at the right side now.
 Click on the button opens needed dialog window.